wmclellan/sfguide-data-engineering-with-snowpark-python/prerequisites.md

 touch ~/.snowsql/config
 ```

-Then open that file with the following command:
+Then open that file by entering the following command into the same terminal:
 ```
 code /home/codespace/.snowsql/config
 ```

 Add your account details to the config file for snowsql, which are the exact same values used for the Github secrets, be sure to save the file.